sjfleming/MultiChannelIO/README.md

 ### readMean(input_channel, [optional] number_of_points)

-Read ten points (or the number of points specified) from the specified input channel, and return the mean value.
+Read ten points (or the number of points specified, should be less than 2000) from the specified input channel, and return the mean value.

 ### digitalPulse(digital_output_channel)